 Once issued, the fiancé(e) visa (or K-1 nonimmigrant visa) allows your fiancé(e) to enter the United States for 90 days so that your marriage ceremony can take place.
 Once you marry, your spouse may apply for permanent residence and remain in the United States while USCIS processes the application.
 For additional information, see the “Family Based Green Card" link.

 If your fiancé(e) has a child (under 21 and unmarried), a K-2 nonimmigrant visa may be available to him or her.

 After admission, your fiancé(e) may immediately apply for permission to work.
 However, any work authorization based on a nonimmigrant fiancé (e) visa would be valid for only 90 days after entry.
 However, your fiancé (e) would also be eligible to apply for an extended work authorization at the same time as he or she files for permanent residence.

 What happens if we do not marry within 90 days?

 Fiancé(e) status automatically expires after 90 days.
 It cannot be extended.
 Your fiancé(e) should leave the United States at the end of the 90 days if you do not marry.
 If your fiancé(e) does not depart, he or she will be in violation of U.S. immigration law.
 This may result in removal (deportation) and/or could affect future eligibility for U.S. immigration benefits.

-When you choose the Law Offices of Norka Schell, you gain an advisor that will be as dedicated to your success as you are.
+When you choose the NY Law Offices of Norka Schell, you gain an adviser that will be as dedicated to your success as you are.